 Also, during peak hours, especially Sunday evenings, our message server can fall behind.
 Of course, you don’t have to wait for the server to catch up: you can just click on the item in the snipe and go straight to the auction to know how you made out.

-What is McAfee SECURE?
+What is Qualys SECURE?

 Qualys SECURE makes Web sites secure from hackers and certifies it to their customers with a Qualys SECURE certification mark.
 Qualys ScanAlert certification protects millions of shoppers every day at thousands of retail ecommerce Web sites.
 Appearance of the certification mark indicates that these sites are compliant with the highest federal Web site security standards, as well as Visa’s Cardholder Information Security, MasterCard’s Site Data Protection and American Express’ data security programs.